UPPMAX/bianca_workshops/docs/beginner/commandline.md

 ```

 These command give the help pages about the programs `man`, `cd` and `ls` respectively.
+`man` does not need an internet connection, hence works perfectly well on Bianca.

 Press `q` (short for 'quit') to exit `man`

 ### Extra: Work with directories